Lisa Goes Gaga: Reception

 "Lisa Goes Gaga" was originally broadcast on May 20, 2012 in the United States, as part of the "Animation Domination" television line-up on Fox.
 Upon airing, it acquired 4.79 million viewers and a 2.1 rating in the 18–49 demographic, indicating that 2.1 percent of individuals between ages 18 and 49 who watched television viewed the episode.
 "Lisa Goes Gaga" faced fierce competition, airing simultaneously with 60 Minutes on CBS, America's Got Talent on NBC, and the 2012 Billboard Music Awards on ABC.
-Total viewership and ratings for the program evoked significant increases from the previous episode, "Ned 'n' Edna's Blend Agenda", which attained 4.07 million viewers and a 1.9 rating in the 18–49 demographic, and also is the lowest-rated episode to date in Nielsen Rating homes.
+Total viewership and ratings for the program evoked significant increases from the previous episode, "Ned 'n' Edna's Blend Agenda", which registered 4.07 million viewers and a 1.9 demo rating; at the time, the series' lowest-rated episode.

 The episode produced varying responses from television commentators, and mostly negative reviews from viewers.
 "Lisa Goes Gaga" provoked The A.V.
 Club journalist Rowan Kaiser to conclude that the installment "wasn't that painful to actually watch"—albeit she found the concept and general execution to be irritating.
 In her B− review, Kaiser asserted that "Lisa Goes Gaga" used a straightforward interpretation of the singer, and felt that Lady Gaga's appearance was superior to previous guest appearances.
 "So many Simpsons celebrity voices," she stated, "show up for a few minutes at most, with Extras-style 'Wow, Chris Martin of Coldplay, what are you doing here?'
 Or they voice one-off characters without enough flair to be memorable.
 Instead, Gaga was the focus of the entire episode, to the point where if you wanted to call it a half-hour commercial for Lady Gaga, you probably wouldn't be wrong.
 Fortunately for 'Lisa Goes Gaga', the celebrity at its heart is entertaining enough that it being her commercial isn't a complete waste of time."
 A writer for HLN avouched that The Simpsons managed to culminate its season "with a lot of style"; David Greenwald of Billboard echoed similar sentiments.
 Gaga's performance was frequently mentioned in the critiques.
 Idolator's Becky Bain, Tracy Gilchrist of SheWired, and Caroline Westbrook of Metro issued favorable assessments of her acting: the latter affirmed that Gaga had many memorable moments throughout the episode.

 And yet, as annoying as this episode was in concept and generally in execution, it wasn’t that painful to actually watch.
 Cartoon Lady Gaga’s costumes and theatricality were still entertaining.
 And even some of the Gaga-specific portions made me laugh, like Homer cooking Gaga’s meat dress and eating it, or Bart dressing Maggie up as “Baby Goo-goo.”
 Against my better judgment, I was moderately entertained.